gmcln-rct/swimeo/README.md

-The video url was associated to the Video instance used has_one_attached in the Video model.
+The video url was associated to the Video instance, using a has_one_attached association in the Video model.

 ```ruby
 class Video < ApplicationRecord